CoreOne2/cybersecurity-portfolio/networking-cheatsheet.md

 |     RED TEAM     |  <--->  |    PURPLE TEAM     |  <--->  |    BLUE TEAM     |
 | (Offensive Test) |         | (Joint Validation) |         | (Defensive Fix)  |
 +------------------+         +--------------------+         +------------------+

+Why Purple Teaming is Necessary
+In traditional setups, Red Teams present a long PDF report weeks after an assessment, and Blue Teams struggle to reproduce the attacks or understand how alerts failed.
+Purple teaming solves this communication gap.

+How a Purple Team Exercise Works
+Plan: Red and Blue teams agree on specific MITRE ATT&CK techniques to test (e.g., Process Injection).

+Execute: The Red Team executes a single attack technique while the Blue Team watches their detection dashboards in real time.

+Analyze: If the Blue Team's EDR or SIEM fails to trigger an alert, both teams investigate why (e.g., missing log telemetry or misconfigured detection logic).

+Tune & Re-test: The Blue Team updates their detection rules on the spot, and the Red Team runs the attack again to verify that it is now successfully blocked.